automationhacks/automationhacks.github.io/_pages/books.md

 ---
-title: Books 📚
+title: Book recommendations 📚
 permalink: /books/
 ---

 This page holds a collection of bookings that are simply too good to ignore and teach valuable concepts for a Test engineer.

-These will span across disciplines i.e. programming, testing, and management skills as we need to be a generalist to really be effective
+These span across disciplines i.e. programming, testing, and management skills as I believe we need to be a generalist to really be effective Software engineer

 ## On Coding